vito.

 Does it suit you?

-Mono timestamps the thing.
-Serif names and describes the thing.
-Sans asks you what to do with the thing.
+Mono timestamps.
+Serif names and describes.
+Sans asks what to do.
 Three voices, three jobs.
 They never trade places.

 the rules